guerrantif/handwritten_long_numbers_recognition/README.md

 # Recognition of handwritten (long) numbers
 > Neural Network recognizer of long handwritten numbers via the use of a webcam.

-The aim of this project is to build a model based on CNN and image segmentation capable to recognize long numbers (composed of several digits) written by hand.
+The aim of this project is to build a CNN model trained on MNIST dataset and to exploit its classification capabilities to recognize a sequence of several single handwritten digits (that can be considered as a long number) given as an input image that the user can take from her/his webcam.

-The main tools used for this projects are:
+In this project there is an extensive use of the following (but not only) Python libraries:
 * PyTorch
+* Pillow
 * OpenCV

 ---